-Research expedition: whales, dolphins and sea turtles
+Research expedition: whales, dolphins, sea turtles, sharks and rays

-As a research participant aboard a marvellous old, yet newly refurbished sailing boat, you will explore the ocean searching for sea turtles, dolphins and whales with the help of binoculars.
+As a research participant aboard a marvelous old, yet newly refurbished sailing boat, you will explore the ocean searching for sea turtles, dolphins and whales with the help of binoculars.
 With expert guidance, you will document the sightings and help to identify the marine animals via photo identification.
 By doing so, you will significantly contribute to the pioneering work needed to protect these dolphin, whale and turtle species in the Mediterranean Sea off the Balearic Islands.

 The sea around the Balearic Islands shows special oceanographic characteristics, like a steeply sloping underwater topography.
 This makes it an exceptional location for the study of the open ocean ecosystem and the ecology of great pelagic species.
 For large migratory species, such as sperm whales, pilot whales, loggerhead turtles and bluefin tuna, the waters of the Balearic Islands are considered to be an important habitat.

 These species are legally protected by EU legislation as well as numerous other multilateral agreements.
 However, major gaps in knowledge prevail with respect to their distribution, migration routes, habitat use, and ecology, as well as the threats to which the sea turtles, dolphins, whales and tuna are exposed.
 Further research into these factors is a prerequisite for proper protection of marine biodiversity and habitats.